Operation Écouvillon: Operation preparation

 France and Spain historically sought to conduct joint operations to maintain control over the Saharan territories, particularly amidst rising tensions in the region.
 In 1957, multiple negotiations took place between the two countries aimed at reaching an agreement for a coordinated response to the insurgent threats.
 However, these discussions ultimately proved unsuccessful.
-General Burgund, the French general responsible for leading the negotiations, was eager to formalize an agreement quickly.
+General Bourgund, the French general responsible for leading the negotiations, was eager to formalize an agreement quickly.
 In contrast, his Spanish counterpart, General Mariano Gómez-Zamalloa, showed hesitance to proceed with a joint operation.
 The situation escalated with the offensives launched by the Armée de Libération Nationale-Sud (ALN-South) in the Spanish-held Saharan territories, compelling Spain to pursue a resolution through diplomatic means.

 Drinking water was transported in jerrycans originally used to contain petrol.

-On 14 January 1958, General Burgund convened with the Spanish generals overseeing operations in the Spanish Sahara to devise a comprehensive action plan.
+On 14 January 1958, General Bourgund convened with the Spanish generals overseeing operations in the Spanish Sahara to devise a comprehensive action plan.
 This meeting yielded positive results, and a follow-up meeting was arranged for 24 January 1958 in Dakar, where the two parties agreed on a detailed plan of action.
 The commencement of the operation was tentatively set for 4 February 1958.

 The action plan outlined a clear division of the operation into two phases.
 The first phase focused on the destruction of the majority of ALN forces, primarily concentrated in Es-Semara and Saguia el-Hamra.
 Following this initial phase, the second phase aimed to neutralize the remaining resistance in the Rio de Oro region through a coordinated joint operation.
 This phase involved French forces stationed at Fort-Trinquet, Fort-Gouraud, and Port-Étienne, working in tandem with Spanish forces positioned at Villa Cisneros and Laâyoune.
 This collaborative strategy reflected a concerted effort by both nations to address the security threats in the Sahara while attempting to consolidate their influence over the region.
 France was eager to move forward with the joint operation in the Sahara but insisted that all operational details remain confidential.
-Despite this emphasis on secrecy, General Burgund worked diligently to ensure the success of the mission.
+Despite this emphasis on secrecy, General Bourgund worked diligently to ensure the success of the mission.
 On 31 January 1958, he established an "operational political and psychological action bureau," a specialized military unit focused on conducting psychological warfare.
 Such units were commonly employed by colonial powers during decolonization conflicts to influence local populations and bolster support for military actions.

 In addition to this bureau, two significant elements underscored the French army's intention to organize the operation with the backing of the Mauritanian Saharan population.
 The first was the enlistment of regular Saharan camel troops.
 The second involved the formation of partisan units composed of local nomads, organized along tribal lines.
 These local forces were crucial for navigating the challenging terrain and gaining the trust of the nomadic communities.
 From 31 January to 4 February 1958, the French Air Force engaged in active propaganda efforts, distributing leaflets over the targeted villages to prepare the local population for the operation.